electron/electron/docs/api/browser-window.md

 ### `win.blur()`

-Remove focus on the window.
+Remove focus from the window.

 ### `win.isFocused()`